robwschlegel/tikoraluk/README.md

 * November 21, 2018
   * Re-calculated ice to remove land ice in the OISST data
-  * More work on visuals
+  * First-draft of all visuals sorted

 * November 20, 2018
   * Recalculated the ice and skewness values as well